-We have tested our wire mesh fencing, the Broadfence Select Fence Panel, and have made sure that it can withstand climates allover North America that have the harshest winds.
+We have tested our wire mesh fencing, the Broadfence Anticlimb Panel, and have made sure that it can withstand climates allover North America that have the harshest winds.

-Wire mesh panels are easy to install too.
-They require no bolts, clamps, or wrenches to assemble.
-This fencing is simply put together with a U-Connector bracket and has long, wide removable feet, making the fence stable and secure.
+This fencing is simply put together with a clamp, has hi-vis, wide removable feet, making the fence stable and secure.

 Also, when you have lots of fence panels and you’re looking to transport them or put them into storage, wire mesh fencing is easier to stack and easier to transport than chain link fencing.

 P.O.
 Box 108